 c) It is the parents’ responsibility to check for weather and make preparations for their child(ren) to have foul weather gear or to be on site to pick the child(ren) up at the appointed time.

-d) If you have any questions, you are to call the TSC or the Director of Transportation.
+d) If you have any questions, you are to call Transportation Coordinator or email firstname.lastname@example.org.
 Beyond that, you may call any administrator at your child’s school of attendance.
 Our goal is your child’s safety.

 What may I not do?